lightbulb12294/CSI2P-II-Mini/README.md

 - 1/0 (divide by 0)
 - x = x++ (a variable updated twice or more in a single expression)
 - 2147483647+1 (signed overflow)
 - You may check if an expression is undefined behavior by compiling a C program with `-Wall` flag.
-If it is, there should be some warnings that shows the word "undefined".
+If it is, there should be some warnings that shows the word "undefined", or refer to this [website](https://en.cppreference.com/w/cpp/language/ub).

 ## Assembly Compiler